maxbundscherer/prototype-akka-persistence-serializer/Readme.md

 The project is written in **scala**.
 Akka persistence toolkit and custom serializer based on circe (json library for scala) have been used.

-SBT (and for default journal and snapshot storage: redis-server) required
+SBT (and for redis journal and snapshot storage: redis-server) required

 - See config located in ``./src/main/resources/application.conf`` (opt. change redis config)
 - Test project with ``sbt clean coverage test``